NicolBolas/Proposal-Ideas/Trivial Operations.md

 # Design

+## Language Changes

+At present, trivial copying (as defined in [basic.types]/2-3) is only permitted in two cases:

+1. Copying from a `T` to an arbitrary byte array and back to a `T`.
+2. Copying from one `T` to another `T`.

+This should be modified somewhat.
+We should permit copying from memory which contains data that would be the value representation of a valid instance of the type `T`.
+Whether that data is generated directly from a copy of `T` or not should no longer be a requirement.

-The standard library will include the following functions.
-They should be part of the language support library (chapter 18).
+All of the following standard library functions are defined in terms of trivial copy operations.
+As such, the source data must be as defined above.
+These functions should be part of the language support library (chapter 18).

 ## Trivial Construction In-Place